Mickey Vernon: Later years (1956-1960)

 On April 11, 1959, Cleveland traded Vernon to the Milwaukee Braves for Humberto Robinson.
-Vernon hit .220 in 91 at bats for the Braves, who released him after the season ended.
+Vernon hit .220 in 91 at bats for the Braves, which released him after the season ended.

 In November 1959, Vernon's old friend Danny Murtaugh, with whom he had started on the road to professional baseball 22 years earlier, was managing the Pittsburgh Pirates.
-Murtaugh hired Vernon to become the Pirates first base coach for the 1960 season.
-On September 1, 1960, after a season spent as the Pittsburgh Pirates' first-base coach, Vernon was signed as a player and placed on the active list when MLB rosters expanded to 40 men.
-The Pirates needed another left-handed pinch-hitter and Vernon had kept up taking batting practice during the year.
+Murtaugh hired Vernon to become the Pirates' first base coach for the 1960 season.
+On September 1, 1960, after a season spent at that position, Vernon was signed as a player and placed on the active list when MLB rosters expanded to 40 men.
+The Pirates needed another left-handed pinch hitter, and Vernon had kept up taking batting practice during the year.
 He appeared in nine regular-season games as a pinch hitter for Pittsburgh, notching an RBI single and an intentional walk in his nine plate appearances.
 He was released by the Pirates as a player on September 30, 1960.
 In October, the Pirates went on to win the 1960 World Series, with Vernon as the team's first base coach only.
 Though not eligible to play in the World Series, he did win a World Series ring.